 Dessert cravers and fruity snack lovers, unite!
 If you tend to go for fruit-based sweet treats, you’re going to love all of these recipes (especially the blueberry pie)!

 5 Minute Grape Sorbet

-- 3 cups frozen green grapes
+- 3 cups green grapes

 - 2 Tbsp sugar or honey

-- ½ tsp lemon zest
+- 1 tsp lemon zest finely grated

-- ¼ tsp lemon juice
+- 1 tsp lemon juice

-- In a food processor, puree frozen grapes, scraping down the sides as needed.
+- Blend: In a food processor, puree frozen grapes, scraping down the sides as needed.
 Add remaining ingredients and puree until smooth.

 - Store grape sorbet in a freezer-safe container for 1 to 2 months.

 - Variations: Change it up by adding other frozen fruit, like strawberries, cherries, or pineapple!